2026 IPREM: €600/month · €7,200/year (14 payments)

 You must provide one of the following:

-• A job offer (contrato de trabajo) — a formal employment contract from a Spanish employer for at least one year, with a minimum of the legal minimum wage (approximately €1,134/month in 2026 for a full-time position).
+• A job offer (contrato de trabajo) — a formal employment contract from a Spanish employer for at least one year, with a minimum of the legal minimum wage (~€1,134/month in 2026 for full-time).
 The employer must be current on their tax and Social Security obligations

 • Self-employment proposal — a viable plan for trabajo por cuenta propia (self-employment), including a business plan, proof of qualifications, and evidence of market demand